mblaszczykowski/Bitcoin-live-trading-simulator-with-python-tkinter-GUI/README.md

 - Adding more cryptocurrencies to choose
 - Adding more curriencies to trade with to choose
 - More stats, graphs, better design
+- Nice labels/buttons with warnings for errors which are now only visible in console

 ## Contact